Vietnam Visa-Free Countries (15 to 45 Days)

 Re-entry rules

-You can re-enter Vietnam on visa-free entry again without a minimum gap between exits and re-entries — there's no longer a 30-day cooling-off rule that existed in earlier policy cycles.
+You can re-enter Vietnam on visa-free entry again typically without a minimum gap between exits and re-entries — there's no longer a 30-day cooling-off rule that existed in earlier policy cycles.

 However: repeated back-to-back visa-free entries used as a long-stay workaround (the "permanent tourist" pattern) are increasingly flagged.
 See visa runs.
 For genuine long stays, switch to a proper visa class.